Esus: Scholia

 All three commentaries offer an interpretatio romana (i.e., the identification of a foreign god with a Roman god) which identifies Esus as Mars (Roman god of war).
 The scholiast of the Commenta, however, notes that other sources give an interpretatio of Esus as Mercury, (Note: The Commenta offers two sets of interpretatios of the three Celtic gods mentioned in Lucan.
 In the first set, Teutates is Mercury, Esus is Mars, and Taranis is Dis Pater.
 In the second set, Teutates is Mars, Esus is Mercury, and Taranis is Jupiter.) for which they offer a rationale: Esus, like Mercury, was worshipped by merchants.
 It is not possible to demonstrate the authenticity of either of these equations, as we have no source outside these commentaries which pairs the name of Esus with that of a Roman god.
 The evident confusion of the sources the scholiast had available to him has been taken to count against the evidentiary value of either of these interpretatios.
 Max Ihm regards the equation of Esus with Mercury as unlikely, because the Trier monument depicts Esus and Mercury next to each other, as separate divinities.
-On the other hand, a Mercury statue from Lezoux is sometimes believed to have a dedicatory inscription to Esus on its rear, which may count in favour of the existence of such an interpretatio.
+On the other hand, a Mercury statue from Lezoux was once conjectured to have a dedicatory inscription to Esus on its rear, which may count in favour of the existence of such an interpretatio.